spencerthayer/ezIPTV/readme.md

 ## ToDo
 If you can help me work out these issues or donate to support my development I would appreciate it.
+- [] Allow application to run within a domain subdirectory.
 - [] CSV and M3U file management (Upload / Delete).
 - [] Backup site data (Import / Export).
 - [] One click code upgrades.